A look at California’s New Laws in 2018

 - One of the most desirable new laws is the restriction on sales of ammunition.
 Ammunition of any kind must be purchased from an authorized vendor.
 Online purchases can be facilitated but only if the recipient is an authorized reseller or licensed vendor.
 Buyers will have to pick up their purchased ammunition in person.

-- Another liberating new law has been the inclusion of non-binary as a gender while applying for driver’s license.
+- Another liberating new law has been the inclusion of non-binary as a gender while applying for driver’s license, according to Stockton Criminal Defense Lawyers.
 A transgender person doesn’t have to choose male or female while applying.